communitybridge/docs/corporate-cla-console/dashboard.md

 ![Corporate CLA Dashboard](../.gitbook/assets/corporate-cla-dashboard.png)

-Following are the aggregate data of all the projects that use LFX EasyCLA.
+The EasyCLA Corporate Console dashboard shows the aggregate data of all the projects that use LFX EasyCLA.

-### CLA STATISTICS <a id="cla-statistics"></a>
+## EasyCLA Statistics <a id="cla-statistics"></a>

-* **PROJECTS USING EASYCLA** shows the total number of projects that are using EasyCLA to streamline the CLA signing process for the contributors.
+* **PROJECTS USING EASYCLA** shows the total number of projects that are using EasyCLA.
-* **CLA SIGNED** shows total number of Contributor License Agreements—ICLA \(Individual CLA\) and CCLA \(Corporate CLA\)—signed by all the member companies of the Linux Foundation.
-This number doesn't include the number of approved contributors.
+* **CLA SIGNED** shows the total number of Contributor License Agreements — ICLAs \(Individual CLAs\) and CCLAs \(Corporate CLAs\) — signed by all contributors to Linux Foundation projects using EasyCLA.
-* **TOTAL CONTRIBUTORS** shows the total number of individual and corporate contributors including approved contributors of companies.
+* **TOTAL CONTRIBUTORS** shows the total number of contributors to projects using EasyCLA, including individual contributors under ICLAs and companies' approved contributors under CCLAs.
-* **REPOSITORIES USING EASYCLA** shows total number of git repositories that are EasyCLA enabled.
+* **REPOSITORIES USING EASYCLA** shows total number of Git repositories that are enabled for CLA checks using EasyCLA.

-## Project Group with EasyCLA Enabled
+## Projects using EasyCLA

+From the dashboard, you can choose the project for which you want to sign a CCLA or manage your company's contributors as a CLA Manager.

-​A project group is a parent project of individual projects.
-Navigate to a project or type a project name in the search box and press Enter to view the project.
-Click a project to navigate to project details page.
-For project details, see [Projects](projects/).
+Navigate to a project, or type a project name in the search box and press Enter to search for the project.
+Note that some projects are nested within parent projects or foundations, so you may need to click through the parent to see a list of its children.

-* **Project Group** shows the name of the project group.
-* **No. of Projects** shows the total number of projects that are EasyCLA enabled under a project group.
-Click the number to see the project names as shown in the following image.  **Note:** A project name under **No. of Projects** indicates that it is an individual project and doesn't come under any project group.

-Click a project group or a project under a project group to view the  EasyCLA information.

-​
+Click a project to navigate to the CLA Corporate Console details page for that project.
+For more information about per-project details, see [Projects](projects/).